rpigu-i/rfidsnatcher/README.md

 ### Antenna

 Any small GSM/Celluar Quad-band antenna should work.
-The ones with adhesive backing will allow you to easy stick the antenna to the case for your device.
+The ones with adhesive backing will allow you to easily stick the antenna to the case for your device.

 Adafruit carries a number of these, and they range from around $3 - $5 for basic models.